terralang/terra/getting-started.md

     $ ./terra tests/hello.t
     hello, world

-Terra can also be used as a library from C by linking against `libterra.a`.
+Terra can also be used as a library from C by linking against `libterra.so` (windows:  `libterra.dll`).
 The interface is very similar that of the [Lua interpreter](http://queue.acm.org/detail.cfm?id=1983083).
 A simple example initializes Terra and then runs code from the file specified in each argument:

+    //simple.cpp
     #include <stdio.h>
     #include "terra.h"